MaxGabriel/maxgabriel.github.com/_posts/2013-03-25-Categories.md

 // Something on answering SO questions with a category.
-// Something on how categories make naming easier
+// Something on how categories make naming easier -- check
 // Something on namespacing
 // Using +load to backport methods.
 // Something on
+// For MXGroupedDataModel -- have first commit be previous way, and the next commit is with categories replacing the methods, and then use history browser to see side-by-side.
+// Uh, unrelated, but head/tail properties on NSIndexPath.

 // Maybe show how I added the alignmentEdgeInsets property to UIImage, and then next show how I backported it?